 In February 1996, the Executive Council made their first commitment to self-examination and training with a one-day workshop on racism.
-That same year, Presiding Bishop Browning and President Pamela Chinnis created an Ad Hoc Committee for Anti-Racism Dialogue that published the National Dialogue on Anti-Racism for Martin Luther King, Jr. Day 1997 and Beyond utilizing a \$60,000 Constable Fund grant to implement, monitor, and revise the curriculum.
+That same year, Presiding Bishop Browning and President Pamela Chinnis created an Ad Hoc Committee for Anti-Racism Dialogue that published the National Dialogue on Anti-Racism for Martin Luther King, Jr. Day 1997 and Beyond utilizing a \$60,000 Constable Fund grant for the implementation, monitoring and revision of the curriculum.
 In an effort to increase the number of resources available to the Church on the topic, the 1997 General Convention charged Council with establishing a resource center of materials "available to combat this sin" (1997-D075).